Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning strategy.

 These days 'sales strategy' is widely used to mean the overarching approach to achieving winning a sale.

 In some respects this dilutes the potency of the term.
-In its purest form strategy applies to competitive situations where there is a clearly defined outcome.
+In its purest form, strategy applies to competitive situations where there is a clearly defined objective, purpose, or intended outcame.

 Through the last decade of the last millennia, several well known high end sales training courses included a brief education in the use of military thinking to win particular sales opportunities.
 The education was brief because the sales training courses were rarely more than three days long and sales strategy would be covered in one of 8 or 10 modules.

 The subject is huge and its study could easily fill a full time 12 month course.
 A quick Google search will yield numerous examples.
-For me at least, one bit of a sales course was not enough.
+For me at least, one section of a traing course was not enough.

 Later, after TAS was absorbed into Seibel, I built my own 'High Value Complex Sales Methodology' training course.
 Through these multiple iterations including having to understand sales strategy sufficiently well to create a unique spin on the theme, I came to feel confident about using and teaching the subject.